ssorj/pumpjack/input/implementation-guide.md

 ## Namespace 'proton/io'

 An SPI for IO integration and a place for standard IO implementations.
-Like 'proton/amqp', it is available but not primary.
+Like 'proton/codec', it is available but not primary.

  - connection-engine
  - io-adapter
- - windows-io
- - posix-io

 ## Namespace 'proton/internal'